Waghmaredatta713/90DaysOfDevOps/2026/day-01/learning-plan.md

 90DaysOfDevOps

-Name: Dattatray Waghmare
+-Name: Dattatray Waghmare
-Current Level: Beginner in DevOps (Working Professional)
+-Current Level: Beginner in DevOps (Working Professional)
-Location: Pune
+-Location: Pune

 Q: What is your understanding of DevOps and Cloud Engineering?